Last updated on February 24th, 2023

 - Cash Advance APR: 28.99% variable based on the Prime Rate

 - Cash Advance Transaction Fee: Either $10 or 4% of the amount of each Cash Advance, whichever is greate

 - Late Payment Penalty Fee: Up to $38

-- Are hoping to boost their credit score
+- You're hoping to boost your credit score

-- Are a member of an AFL-CIO affiliated union
+- You're a member of an AFL-CIO affiliated union

 Union Plus Primary Access Card Review

 Union Privilege is a non-profit arm of the AFL-CIO and provides consumer benefits to union members through the Union Plus benefits program.
 The program also collaborates with Capital One, issuing several credit cards, including the Union Plus Primary Access Card.